-The primary takeaway regarding trying to understand Len and JJ as a couple or Len and JJ as world travelers is this: Len and JJ individually are independent, self-sufficient, capable travelers and people, but Len and JJ together are collectively greater than the sum of their individual parts, whether in business, life, love, or travel.
+The final takeaway regarding trying to understand Len and JJ as a couple or Len and JJ as world travelers is this: Len and JJ individually are independent, self-sufficient, capable travelers and people, but Len and JJ together are collectively greater than the sum of their individual parts, whether in business, life, love, or travel.

 We’ve both taken solo trips and loved them, sure, but isn’t life and especially travel, more fun if you share it with somebody?
 What’s the point of running with bulls, swimming with sharks, or kayaking the Nepali Coast line if you don’t have someone to share it with?
 What good is being somebody if you have nobody?
 Thus, JJ and I are beyond blessed and fortunate to have found each other, and even more so to be able to share this great travel adventure with each other only 1 day into our 1 Year Wedding Anniversary!
 Most of all, we are excited to share our adventure and our journey with all of you!
 Thanks for being here, and we hope to see you and Kerouac out there On the Road.